Analyzing Silver Bull Resources (SVBL) and Its Competitors

-Silver Bull Resources (OTCMKTS: SVBL) is one of 101 public companies in the “Metal mining” industry, but how does it weigh in compared to its rivals?
-We will compare Silver Bull Resources to related companies based on the strength of its dividends, analyst recommendations, profitability, valuation, risk, institutional ownership and earnings.
+Silver Bull Resources (OTCMKTS: SVBL) is one of 101 public companies in the “Metal mining” industry, but how does it contrast to its rivals?
+We will compare Silver Bull Resources to similar businesses based on the strength of its dividends, institutional ownership, analyst recommendations, risk, profitability, earnings and valuation.

-This is a breakdown of current ratings and price targets for Silver Bull Resources and its rivals, as reported by MarketBeat.
+This is a breakdown of recent ratings and target prices for Silver Bull Resources and its rivals, as reported by MarketBeat.com.

 |Sell Ratings